 This micronutrient may also help in maintaining eye health.
 Studies have shown that daily multivitamins may reduce the risk of macular degeneration.

 Taking this vitamin has shown to help ward off wrinkles.
 As well as other visible signs of aging.
 Moreover, its antioxidant properties are working overtime to help reduce oxidative stress while keeping cells happy, healthy, and functioning.

 Research has shown that Vitamin C, along with biotin and Vitamins B3, may promote healthier hair.
 The oxidative stress caused by the free radicals damages cell structures.
 This causes the hair to age in the form of hair loss and graying.
 This powerful micronutrient can help prevent this aging.

 PROMOTES EMOTIONAL WELLBEING

 It may be beneficial in promoting a good mood by reducing anxiety and stress.
-For example, fatigue and depression are known to closely precede the physical symptoms of scurvy—a disease caused by vitamin C deficiency (1,2) —suggesting that vitamin C may also be a moderator of mood (3).
+For example, fatigue and depression are known to closely precede the physical symptoms of scurvy.
+This is a disease caused by vitamin C deficiency (1,2).
+Therefore, vitamin C may also be a moderator of mood (3).